QtnRBT/RESTaurant-API/README.md

 }
 ```

 Alternatively, you might want to request only one dish.
-To do so, you can either get one by it's id, or other parameters.
+To do so, you can either get one by its id, or other parameters.

 Let's imagine you only want to get the **Tartiflette**.

-First case scenario when you know it's id, you will have to make a get request on the `http://localhost:3000/items/5` where 5 is the id of the dish you want to get.
+First case scenario when you know its id, you will have to make a get request on the `http://localhost:3000/items/5` where 5 is the id of the dish you want to get.
 It will return this data :

 ```json
 {